Coping with the cost of caregiving

 IRS rules about dependent-related tax benefits are specific, so be sure to read them or consult with a tax professional to find out if you qualify and how to file correctly.

-Find out if you can use tax-advantaged health savings or spending accounts
+Consider tax-advantaged health savings or spending accounts

-If your relative qualifies as a tax dependent, you may be able to use Health Savings Accounts (HSAs), Health Reimbursement Accounts (HRAs) and/or Flexible Spending Accounts (FSAs) to help cover qualified medical, dental and vision expenses.
+If your loved one qualifies as a tax dependent, you may be able to use Health Savings Accounts (HSAs), Health Reimbursement Accounts (HRAs) and/or Flexible Spending Accounts (FSAs) to help cover qualified medical, dental and vision expenses.
 For example, you may be able to direct a portion of your pre-tax income into a Health FSA to pay for qualified health care expenses incurred by the dependent.
 Each account has different eligibility requirements, advantages and disadvantages depending on your particular situation.
 It’s a good idea to consult a tax professional or your employer, who may or may not offer these accounts, if you’re considering them.
 Using one of these accounts may help you stretch your dollars further and lower your taxable income.

 The costs that come with caregiving may be an important part of your financial picture.
 These tools and approaches can help you manage care expenses without jeopardizing your own savings.